Synthetixio/synthetix/docs/contracts/SelfDestructible.md

     **Preconditions**

-    * The transaction reverts if the provided owner is the zero address.
+    * The provided owner must not be the zero address.

     **Emits**